 The inflorescence is an upright raceme of 5 to 70 stalked flowers rising above the basal leaves.
 It is hairy like the leaf stalks.

 The flowers are 5-parted with a bell shaped hypanthium, 5 whitish petals that are ovate to lanceolate in shape, tips 3-toothed and a narrowed clawed base.
 [NOTE: Varieties are available in the nursery trade for the home garden and finding a true T. cordifolia with petals that have 3-toothed tips may be difficult.
 The plants with pinkish petals are generally considered to be a cross - xHeucherella tiarelloides - and known as Foamy Bells].
 The five sepals are of the same color but sometimes more pinkish while the petals remain white.
 These are spreading outward in flower and reflexed back in the fruiting state.
 The lobes of the calyx (the sepals) and the flower stalk are hairy.
 There are 10 very conspicuous stamens with white linear filaments and yellow oval anthers, two styles.
 Styles and stamens are well exserted from the calyx making a feathery or 'foamy' appearance.

 Seed: Fertile flowers produce a 2-valved (chambered) seed capsule that is winged.
 One of the valves is 1.5 to 2x longer than the other.
 They contain 4 to 15 shiny black ellipsoid shaped seeds.
-The wings on the capsule allows for wind dispersion of the seeds.
-The capsule splits apart along the inside seam.
+The wings on the capsule allows for the wind to shake and disperse the seeds when the capsule splits apart along the inside seam.

 Habitat: Foamflower grows from a rhizomatous root system that sometimes produces stolons for vegetative growth.
 Foamflower requires moist to moderately moist soils with partial sun to light shade such as found in forests, woody marsh edges.
 Full sun will burn the plants.
-It prefers moisture and partial shade.
-Works well as an understory plant in dappled shade.
+It works well as an understory plant in dappled shade.
 In warmer climate zones the plant will be evergreen.
 Plants can be propagated by root division every few years in spring or autumn.